 When you think about the first steps in teaching young children to read, you likely think about starting with the letters- their names and their sounds.
-Teaching the ABCs can start any time a child is ready, but actually there is no reason to rush into this before starting school.
-So don’t sweat it if your preschooler doesn’t know the names of the letters, and certainly don’t worry if he or she can’t write them yet.
+Teaching the ABCs can start any time a child is ready, but actually there is no reason to rush into this before starting formal education.
+So don’t sweat it if your preschooler doesn’t know all of the letters, and certainly don’t worry if he or she can’t write them.
 But if you want to get cracking on early literacy, there are a couple of other things parents can do before Kindergarten: read aloud to your child every day, and teach them phonological awareness skills.

 As previously mentioned, in order to learn to read and write, children must understand that their spoken words are made up of speech sounds.
 This is called phonological awareness, and children who have a good grasp of this concept have a much easier time learning to read and spell.

 Rhyming is an early phonological awareness skill.
 When preschoolers notice that “bat” and “hat” and “splat” are rhymes, they are learning about the sounds of words.
 Phonological awareness skills start simple and get more complicated.
 On the more complex end, children learn that words have individual sounds (or phonemes), for example, “peek” is made up of three sounds: “p + ee + k.”
 These sounds are like building blocks: they can be separated, they can be combined, and they can be moved around.
 In “peek” you can swap the “k” for “l” and suddenly you get “peel.”
 In “skip” if you delete the “k” you get “sip.”
 Words with complex structures, like consonant blends (as in “stamps”), are trickier to manipulate.

 The progression of phonological awareness skills: